 While it's tempting to buy pre-packaged fajita seasoning, it's just as easy and healthier to make your own at home.
-You avoid preservatives, added ingredients and sugar, and get total control of the taste.
-Jump to Recipe keyboard_arrow_down
+You avoid preservatives, added ingredients, added sugar, and get total control of the taste.
+This is a great staple to have in your spice cabinet along with this homemade taco seasoning.

-A store-bought fajita mix will contain a lot of the same ingredients as this recipe, but also some added ones that are concerning, these include; corn maltodextrin, corn syrup solids, modified corn starch, and caramel color.
-This seasoning mix contains only ingredients you are familiar with and is naturally colored.
-Cornstarch, chili powder, salt, paprika, sugar, cumin, crushed red pepper, cayenne pepper, garlic and onion powder.
-After reading through the ingredients list, you will find that you most likely already have most of the fajita spices in your spice rack.
+A store-bought fajita mix will contain a lot of the same ingredients as this recipe, but also some added ones that are concerning.
+Depending on the brand these include; corn maltodextrin, corn syrup solids, modified corn starch, and caramel color.
+That's why I like to make my own and control the ingredients.
+Here's what I include in my fajita mix:

 How much fajita seasoning per pound?